 For example, people with SIBO were given a fermentable carbohydrate called guar gum along with the standard antibiotic Rifaximin.
 The people receiving both the guar gum and the Rifaximin had a better response than those getting Rifaximin alone [R].

-Another study found that people with IBS who received guar gum had less bloating than those who received placebo [R].
+Another study found that people with IBS who received guar gum had less bloating than those who received a placebo [R].

 Based on this, I’m not sure how much utility a broad low FODMAP diet has for people.
 My suspicion is that it doesn’t serve all people well.